The Palmenhaus in the Schönbrunn Palace gardens is a giant steel and glass palm house over 110m long, 28m wide and over 25m high.

 - Two plants with absolutely enormous leaves: a Lodoicea palm (Coco de Mer) and Ravenala madagascariensis (the Traveler’s Palm)

-- Various plants you recognise from supermarket shelves, but have probably never seen before, such as…
+- Various plants you recognise from supermarket shelves, but may never have seen before, such as…

 - A banana “tree”